 The UTZ progam is the first independent, third party certification program in the hazelnut sector.
 Working together with farmers, traders, NGO’s and governments is what we are good at.
 Together we are driving improvement of productivity and social issues.
 Over two hundred hazelnut products already carry the UTZ label.
 And farmers appreciate the focus on good agricultural practices, as this contributes to an increased productivity on hazelnut farms.

-Around 4.500 hazelnut farmers now apply the UTZ standards for sustainable farming.
-Connected to 80% of the largest exporters in Turkey.
+Over 6.800 hazelnut farmers now apply the UTZ standards for sustainable farming.
+Connected to 80% of the largest exporters.

 In parallel, we focus on the prevention and elimination of child labor on UTZ certified farms.

 Child labor is a complex problem that we cannot tackle on our own.
 We are working with other local and international organizations, finding ways to collaborate and complement our program.

 Turkey produces three quarters of the world’s hazelnuts.
 Therefore our efforts and commitment are focused on this country.
 Nevertheless, to truly enable sector change, the hazelnut program has opened up to other producing countries as well.

 We work with over a hundred members including many of the major supply chain actors and producers in the hazelnut sector.
 We look forward to increasing the demand for sustainable hazelnuts and scaling up the program in the field, reaching out to more farmers in the years to come from countries all over the world.